d-prieto/davidlearnsunity/AdventOfCode2020/Puzzles.md

 ```

 For the turns I had to made the drawing to turn vectors properly and use a temporary variable.
 I don't know if there is a more clever way to do that.

+## Thirteenth

+Today I'm not going to bother to convert the input with the notepad++, I'm going to do it (in the first puzzle, the second I guess that I'll have to use those X) by hand.

+And it seems that today we're going to use module operator (%)

+For example, if the bus departs at 5,10,15 and the early point of wait is 23 you will have to wait 2 minutes (to take the 25 round).
+You can say that number is 5-(25%5), with a condition that if the module is 0, the time to wait is 0!

+I'm going to cheat and try that number just in case.

+Nah, that would be too easy.
+But now I have something less to code.